openfoodfacts/openfoodfacts-infrastructure/docs/matomo.md

 ### Updating the Matomo version

+**read this whole section before anything**

-Just use the web administration to update the software.
+We use the web administration to update the software.

+Always do a snapshot before updating.

+**IMPORTANT:** after an upgrade, you must re-apply the [temporary patches](#important-temporary-patch), you need root access to the server to do that.

 ### Setup robots.txt to avoid search engine indexing